 As you can see, music isn’t only a form of art, but also a huge business and a great tool for boosting mental health and cognitive capacities.
 The industry itself is going through significant changes thanks to A.I and other groundbreaking technology that will reshape not only the statistics about music but also the way people consume it.

-Undeniably, 2020 is a year full of hardship for the live industry, as it has come to a standstill because of the ongoing coronavirus outbreak.
+Undeniably, 2022 will be a year full of hardship for the live industry, as it has come to a standstill because of the ongoing coronavirus outbreak.
 Fortunately, different foundations have shown compassion and care for the people whose livelihood depends on live shows.

 All in all, these music industry statistics showcase a very exciting and colorful world that is in constant motion, constantly evolving, and unlikely to become less popular any time soon.